 • While the finalized examination methodology contained in draft new Recommendation ITU-R S.[METHOD] for Resolution 169 (WRC-19) is applicable to aeronautical ESIMs communicating with GSO satellites, Japan is of the view that it should be taken into account as a basis, for the reason above, when considering a methodology to be applied to aeronautical ESIMs communicating with non-GSO satellites under this agenda item.

-• Japan is also of the view that a certain level of tuning of the methodology is necessary for applying the other parts of the finalized examination methodology for Resolution 169 (WRC-19) than the calculation algorithm, to WRC-23 agenda item 1.16 as well, considering the different characteristics between the GSO and non-GSO aeronautical ESIMs.
+• Japan is also of the view that a certain level of tuning of the methodology is necessary for applying the other parts of the finalized examination methodology for Resolution 169 (WRC-19) than the calculation algorithm, to WRC-23 agenda item 1.16 as well, considering the different characteristics of the GSO and non-GSO aeronautical ESIMs.

 – Conditions to protect terrestrial services and EESS